 By the age of fourteen, Gary Gold's drumming had attracted the attention of Gene Krupa - who recognized his unique playing style and passion for jazz drumming.
 With Krupa's encouragement, the young musical prodigy soon became the protégé of the Miles Davis Quintet's legendary drummer Tony Williams.
 Since then, Gary Gold has played drums for Phoebe Snow, Keith Richards, Michael Brecker, B.B..
-King, Dr. John, Robben Ford, Chuck Berry, Howard Tate, Donald Fagen and Steely Dan.
+King, Dr. John, Robben Ford, Chuck Berry, Howard Tate, Donald Fagen, Steely Dan and Jerry Douglas.

 His production credits include work with Smokey Robinson, Bonnie Raitt, Christina Aguilera, Joss Stone, The Neville's, Bobby Womack, Carlos Santana, India Irie, Jennifer Hudson, lil Wayne, Michael Brecker and Stevie Wonder.

 Gary Gold received his first Grammy nomination for Smokey Robinson’s "Timeless Love" and won a Grammy for his work on Michael Brecker's "Pilgrimage".

 Originally from New York City, Gary currently lives in Nashville with his wife Emily and their children Henry and Etta.